Jean de Florette: Plot

 The story takes place outside a village in Provence, in the south of France, shortly after the First World War.
 Ugolin Soubeyran returns from his military service and throws himself into a project to grow carnations on his property in the mountains.
 His uncle César, referred to as Le Papet (meaning "the grandfather" in the local dialect), is at first skeptical; but is convinced when the flowers get a good price at the market.
 They decide the project is worthy of expansion, and together they go to see the neighbouring farmer, Pique-Bouffigue, to buy his land.
 The land in question is apparently dry, but Papet knows of a spring that could solve that problem.

 Pique-Bouffigue angrily refuses to sell, and an altercation breaks out.
 In the fight, Pique-Bouffigue is killed by Papet.
 After the funeral, Papet and Ugolin plug with cement and earth the spring that could water the land.
 Unknown to them, they are seen blocking the spring by a poacher.

 The property is inherited by Pique-Bouffigue's sister, Florette, who left the area long ago, but she dies very shortly afterwards and the inheritance goes to her son, Jean Cadoret, who works in the city as a tax collector.
 Ugolin, according to local custom, refers to him as Jean de Florette – Florette's Jean.
 To discourage Jean from taking up residence, Ugolin damages the roof of the house.

-Jean, who is hunchbacked, arrives with his wife, Aimée, and young daughter, Manon.
+Jean, who is hunchbacked, arrives with his wife, Aimée, and their young daughter, Manon.
 He makes it clear that he has no intention of selling: having left the tax administration in order to live a more "authentic" life as a farmer, he wants to make the farm profitable within two years, breeding rabbits and growing their produce himself.
 Ugolin finds Jean likeable and strikes up a friendship of sorts with him, but keeps going along with his uncle's plans.
 Papet does not get acquainted with Jean - whom he only meets once, fleetingly, in the village - but observes him from afar cultivating his farm, and laughs at the city dweller's inexperience.